 Fall Orientation

-Fall Orientation, or Fall O, is an experience that you’ll never forget.
-This mandatory program gives new first year and transfer students a starting point in how to interact with others, how to traverse academics, and in many cases, how to deal with living with someone for the first time.
+Fall Orientation, or Fall O, is an experience you’ll never forget.
+This program, mandatory for all new first year and transfer students, is a starting point in how to interact with others and how to traverse academics.
+But it’s more than a “how-to” session.
+With everything from movies to a carnival, there are plenty of opportunities to meet new people and begin building community.
 Put simply, it sets the tone for your time at Furman.

 View the Schedule